OlexYarm/JfxFileContentEditorRTA/Readme.txt

 jfxEditor.bat

-The bat-file will open new window with Java runtime in it and additional window with Editor.
+The bat-file with open new window with Java runtime in it and additional window with Editor.
 Both windows will be open and visible until the editor is closed.
 To prevent showing window with Java runtime the bat-file should be edited as below: rem "%DIR%\java" %JLINK_VM_OPTIONS% -m com.olexyarm.jfxfilecontenteditor/com.olexyarm.jfxfilecontenteditor.App %* start javaw  %JLINK_VM_OPTIONS% -m com.olexyarm.jfxfilecontenteditor/com.olexyarm.jfxfilecontenteditor.App %*